• Skip to primary navigation

 Carrots

 Seven to eight medium-sized carrots will make enough for 4 servings if you’re making these as a side dish.
-During the growing season I get my carrots direct from the farm via farmers markets.
+During the growing season I buy my carrots at the farmers market.
 Here’s how to spot real farmers at the farmers market.

 Farm-fresh carrots